-- 5. The Duties Act provides that: - (a) if dutiable transactions are aggregated they are to be treated as a single dutiable transaction that took place at the time that the last of the aggregated transactions took place; and - (b) where transactions are aggregated, duty is assessed on the total of the dutiable values for each of the transactions at the time when liability for duty on each transaction arose, and apportioned between the transactions. - 6.
+- 5. The Duties Act provides that: - (a) if dutiable transactions are aggregated they are to be treated as a single dutiable transaction that took place at the time that the last of the aggregated transactions took place;2 and - (b) where transactions are aggregated, duty is assessed on the total of the dutiable values for each of the transactions at the time when liability for duty on each transaction arose, and apportioned between the transactions.3 - 6.
 The effect of these provisions is that transactions that are aggregated will generally be charged with a greater amount of duty than if the transactions were not aggregated. - 7.
-Despite the requirement for the transactions to be chargeable at the same rate of duty, transactions may be aggregated for assessment at the concessional residential rate of duty provided at least one of them is a concessional transaction for the purposes of section 147C of the Duties Act. - 8.
-Where section 37 of the Duties Act may apply, or is deemed to apply, to two or more dutiable transactions, the person lodging the relevant transaction records with the Commissioner must either: - (a) lodge the transaction records using a single Duties Document Lodgment and Assessment form; or - (b) provide a covering letter with at least one transaction record referring to each other transaction with which it may or will be aggregated, including any transactions that have already been assessed with duty.
+Despite the requirement for the transactions to be chargeable at the same rate of duty,4 transactions may be aggregated for assessment at the concessional residential rate of duty provided at least one of them is a concessional transaction for the purposes of section 147C of the Duties Act. - 8.
+Where section 37 of the Duties Act may apply, or is deemed to apply, to two or more dutiable transactions, the person lodging the relevant transaction records with the Commissioner must provide the information specified under Duties Information Requirement 45 and: - (a) lodge the transaction records together under one bundle; or - (b) provide a covering letter with at least one transaction record referring to each other transaction with which it may or will be aggregated, including any transactions that have already been assessed with duty.